-During the 1970’s and 1980’s I kept my eyes, ears and heart attuned and ready, waiting for a woman mentor who could guide me as I moved upward in higher education administration.
+During my early career, I kept my eyes, ears and heart attuned and ready, waiting for a woman mentor who could guide me as I moved upward in higher education administration.
 When I became Director of Planning and was the first woman to sit in the President’s Cabinet at the college where I worked, I turned a deaf ear to the suggestion that “Someone should take minutes.”
-I felt smug in ignoring this misogynistic statement, but wished I had another woman to advise me about my behavior.
+I smugly ignored the misogynistic insinuation, but secretly wished I had another woman to advise me about my behavior.

 A few years later I became the first woman at my college to serve as Executive Vice President and CFO.
 It was only a few days after my appointment that I stood in my male-leathered office, dwarfed by the massive desk in one corner, and uttered something I hadn’t even realized I was thinking.
 “Shit!”
 I blurted out loud to the empty room, “I’m it!”

 I created my own model for what a woman mentor should be and mentored as many women as possible—and even a few willing men.
 I earned my Ph.D. at the University of Michigan and became Vice Chancellor at Antioch University.
 At this point in my career, I no longer had much time to teach and rarely performed as an actor or musician, as I had in my earlier years.

 Frustrated, I decided to convert my mentoring of women on a personal basis to mentoring by writing about women.
 One of my stories was a Finalist in the Pacific Northwest Writers Association’s Literary Contest, so I persevered.
 My spark of interest in First Women grew into a passion for their stories.
 I now write fulltime (with a little side trip last year when I volunteered as CEO of the Northwest Institute of Literary Arts).
 I collect First Women like a fan collects baseball cards.
 My mission is threefold:

 –to celebrate First Women so they are not lost to history,

 –to share First Women’s stories so they might inspire others, and